kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

       Response generated at: Thu, 15 Dec 2022 15:45:19 GMT
       ```

-   3. After the 1 minute has passed and the cached response becomes stale, send another request to the same endpoint.
+   3. After the 1 minute passes and the cached response becomes stale, send another request to the same endpoint.
 The Envoy caching app is configured to automatically add the `If-Modified-Since` header to each request to trigger the response validation process.
-In addition, the app is configured to always return a 304 Not Modified HTTP response code to indicate that the response has not changed.
-When the 304 HTTP response code is received by the Gloo Edge caching server, the caching server fetches the original response from Redis, and sends it back to the client.
+In addition, the app is configured to always return a `304 Not Modified` HTTP response code to indicate that the response has not changed.
+When the `304` HTTP response code is received by the Gloo Edge caching server, the caching server fetches the original response from Redis, and sends it back to the client.

-      You can verify that the response validation succeeded when the `date` response header is updated with the time and date of your new request, the `age` response header is removed, and the response body contains the same information as the in the original response.
+      You can verify that the response validation succeeded when the `date` response header is updated with the time and date of your new request, the `age` response header is removed, and the response body contains the same information as in the original response.
       ```shell
       curl -vik "$(glooctl proxy url)/service/1/valid-for-minute"
       ```